 Sadly – President Trump seems determined to weaken the agency’s role while he rolls back and/or eliminates consumer safety regulations.

-One of the President’s core beliefs is that companies can be counted on to do the right thing when it comes to product safety – and don’t need to be regulated by government (tell that to the thousands of victims of defective product injuries annually).
+One of the President’s core beliefs is that companies can be counted on to do the right thing when it comes to product safety – and don’t need to be regulated by the government (tell that to the thousands of victims of defective product injuries annually).

 To advance his vision, the President has just nominated Anne Marie Buerkle to Chair the Consumer Product Safety Commission.

 Ann Marie Buerkle has served as a commissioner on the CPSC for four years.
 During that time, she has seldom voted for a mandatory recall, a maximum fine, or a tougher safety standard.

 According to Pamela Gilbert, former executive director of the agency, “Ann Marie Buerkle’s record shows she is not the right person to chair the C.P.S.C.
 All too often, she follows the industry’s wishes at the expense of consumer safety.
 She opposes meaningful penalties when companies flout the law and she refuses to support regulations that prevent injuries and save lives.”